Eve Online: Economy

 Unlike some games such as Second Life, in-game currency is not freely convertible with real world currency.
-Players may only buy specific in-game items (such as the Pilot License Extension (PLEX), a token of which 500 can be redeemed for 30 days of Omega time) from CCP with real-world currency.
+Players may only buy specific in-game items (such as Pilot License Extension (PLEX) tokens, 500 being redeemable for 30 days of Omega time) from CCP with real-world currency.
 The player can then sell the items on the in-game market for ISK (game currency).
 The reverse process, selling in-game currency or items for real-world money, is prohibited.
 The developers' reasoning for this policy, as related by a CCP representative at Fanfest 2010, is that free interchange of currency causes in-game banking to fall under the same regulatory domain as real-world banking.
-CCP would rather not place this restriction on in-game behavior, due both to the difficulty of regulatory enforcement and the desire to allow players to create illegitimate in-game banks or Ponzi schemes if they wish to do so.
+CCP prefers not place this restriction on in-game behavior, due both to the difficulty of regulatory enforcement and the desire to allow players to create illegitimate in-game banks or Ponzi schemes if they wish to do so.

 Commentators have attempted to estimate the value of Eve Online entities in real-world currency based on the current value of PLEX.
 One such conversion valued a fleet-ready titan (the most powerful ship in the game) at US$7,600, though estimates vary.
 Generally, no player expends such amounts of real-world currency to acquire such sums of in-game wealth, opting instead to do activities in-game that net high amounts of profit.

 In 2007, CCP was the first game developer to hire an economist, Eyjólfur Guðmundsson, to oversee Eve's in-game economy.
 Guðmundsson was previously dean of the faculty of business and science at the University of Akureyri.
-Eyjólfur Guðmundsson would leave CCP in 2014 to the position of Rector at the University of Akureyri in July 2014.
+Eyjólfur Guðmundsson left CCP in 2014 to the position of Rector at the University of Akureyri in July 2014.